 There is a large variety of small, portable, dry herb vaporizers on the current market at a range of price points.
-Consumers in USA want to know what the best vaporizers are, what they are getting for their money, and they want value, reliability and quality for the money they spend.
+Consumers in Canada want to know what the best vaporizers are, what they are getting for their money, and they want value, reliability and quality for the money they spend.

 Today we are going to review and compare the Arizer ArGo and the DaVinci IQ, both dry material vaporizers that have been on the market for some time (though the ArGo is newer).
 They are popular for their own reasons and come at similar price points.
 We will review their vapor quality, portability, discreetness, material quality, ease of use and other factors (and extras!) that consumers want to know about before investing in a vaporizer.